 Today marks 4 years that Jason and I have been together and to celebrate, we are doing NOTHING because our celebration occurred on our last night in Japan!
 As a great way to wrap up our month-long trip, we decided to splurge a little (and by “little” I mean A LOT) and go to our first Omakase dining experience at a two Michelin star restaurant.

-Note: Now if you have any allergies or food sensitivities, you might want to forego this type of dinner because unfortunately, the chefs won’t be able to accommodate you.
+Note: Now if you have any allergies or food sensitivities, you might want to forego this type of dinner because unfortunately, the chefs won’t be able to accommodate your dietary restrictions.
 You won’t know what you’re eating until it’s right in front of you (often times you still don’t know what it is), they use the same knives, cutting boards and other kitchen paraphernalia for prepping all the food, and it would create quite the kerfuffle to refuse food from the sushi master.
 Great thing is, Tokyo has the MOST Michelin star restaurants in the world so there are many to choose from!

 If you have the privilege of being allergy-free, I think that this experience is incomparable to any other dinner, because it is by far the most intimate, interactive and entertaining, and encourages you to step out of your bubble of food that you’re comfortable with and try things you’d have never thought to try before.

-The restaurant will typically only seat 10 people and you need to make a prior reservation for a timeslot, sort of like booking a movie or a show, because Omakase really is a show.
+The restaurant will typically only seat 10 people and you need to make a prior reservation for a time slot, sort of like booking a movie or a show, because Omakase really is a show.
 Most of these Michelin starred restaurants get crazy booked up months ahead, so that’s something to take into account when reserving your dinner.
 Lucky for us, Umi had a spot available (at 9 pm mind you) when we booked the week of.

 When you make your reservation, you’ll typically be prompted to pay the full dinner amount.
 On the date of, be sure to not be late because guests will need to arrive within 15 minutes of their reservation time, and just like at the movies, these reservations are more often than not, NON-REFUNDABLE!
 With these dinners being not exactly friendly to your wallets, you want to be certain that you’ll be there and that you actually want this.